leonardinius/smtpd-proxy/README.md

 **Motivation**
 - E-mails and e-spam is sensitive topic.
 In my day-job we get our email accounts constantly suspended for days, and communicate with support to unblock.
-- The other tool we relied to only supported 1 SMTP server at a time.
+- The other tool we rely to supports 1 SMTP server at a time.
 - To tinker with Golang with something reasonably simple and non-trivial.

 This is my first non-trivial Golang project and no doubt I have been wrongful, non idiomatic and plain stupid somewhere in the codebase.
 That said,